 Muscle tissue is less sensitive than subcutaneous tissue to irritating and viscous medications.
-Smaller muscles absorb smaller volumes.
+Small muscles absorb small volumes.
 For a well-developed adult, no more than 3 ml of medication should be administered in a single IM injection because the muscle tissue does not absorb it well in larger volumes.5 For "deep" IM injections, the recommended volume ranges from 2 to 5 ml, although larger volumes of medication (4 to 5 ml) are unlikely to be absorbed properly.5 The ventrogluteal muscle can accommodate up to 2.5 ml, with a maximum volume of 3 ml.5 The vastus lateralis remains the recommended site for volumes up to 5 ml in larger adults.5 A maximum of 2 ml is recommended for older adults and thin patients.5

 The Z-track method can be used (except with infant vaccination where skin is compressed) provided that the overlying tissue can be displaced.
-This technique, pulling the skin laterally before injection, prevents medication leakage into subcutaneous tissue, seals medication in the muscle, and minimizes irritation.6 To use the Z-track method in an adult, the appropriate-size needle is attached to the syringe, and an IM site is selected.
+This technique, pulling the skin laterally before injection, prevents medication leakage into subcutaneous tissue, seals medication in the muscle, and minimizes irritation.5 To use the Z-track method in an adult, the appropriate-size needle is attached to the syringe, and an IM site is selected.
 The overlying skin and subcutaneous tissues are pulled to the side with the ulnar side of the nondominant hand.
 The skin is held in this position until the injection has been administered.
 After cleansing the site, the needle is injected deep into the muscle and the medication is injected slowly.
 After the needle is withdrawn, the skin is released.
 The displacement of the skin and muscle layer closes off the needle track when the skin is released (Figure 2).